liberatr/nettv/README.md

-#Services and You: A guide to Drupal 8 modules, Dependency Injection, and decoupling your code
+#Drupal 8 Services, Dependency Injection, and decoupling your code

 ##Intro